Next-di-mension/GraphNetErrorMitigator/README.md

 2. Model Training and Testing

 ### Data Generation
-To generate training data, run `train_data_generation.py` using the appropriate configuration file depending upon the molecule.
+To generate training data, run `train_data_generation.py` using the appropriate configuration file depending on the molecule.
 For example, to generate training data for the H4 molecule, run:
 ```python
 python src/train_data_generation.py --config config/h4.py
 ```
 This will generate and save the training data in the `data` directory.
 Generate the test data similarly using the `test_data_generation.py` script.

 ### Demo Data
-We generate data in two settings; one with the ideal labels and one with the labels generated using the SREM technique.
-Here is a small snippet of how the data looks like
+We generate data in two settings: one with the ideal labels and one with the labels generated using the SREM technique.
+Here is a small snippet of how the data looks

 | Operator | Noisy | Ideal | SREM | 2 qubit gates | 1 qubit gates | Singles | Doubles | Params | Edges |
 |----------|----------|----------|----------|----------|----------|----------|----------|----------|----------|